ing-bank/threshold-signatures/README.md

 *  Initial keys - public part
 *  Reference to a wallet: storage for initial keys
 *  A secret loader which fetches keys from the wallet
-*  Optional range proof setup
+*  Optional range proof setup ( Note: the signing protocol is proven to be insecure when used without range proofs.
+Current version of the library returns error if range proof setup is not presented to keygen protocol)
 *  Optional protocol timeout (recommended to be provided).

 The first phase of the protocol is created by calling **Phase1::new()** method, which takes all the parameters above.